TyRadman/UnityEnhancedHierarchy/README.md

 ## TODOs:
 - Name field for different styles.
 - ~~Add highlight and selection colors for objects rather than changing the transparency.~~
-- Fix the issue where compiling code causes the hierarchy manager to fail to load the styles asset.
+- ~~Fix the issue where compiling code causes the hierarchy manager to fail to load the styles asset~~.